 - Mobile display advertising

-- Games and entertainments i.e. downloading games, video films, TV shows, etc.
+- Games and entertainment i.e. downloading games, video films, TV shows, etc.

-Marketing – With the help of various data analytics tools the data of customers is collected which is then used in marketing activities to show the products you like, recent search across various platforms.
+With the help of various data analytics tools, the data of customers is collected which is then used in marketing activities to show the products you like and recent searches across various platforms.